quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A004---Hands-On-Large-Language-Models/2holl_part25_Semantic_Search.md

 ```
 Output shows that the reranker is more confident about the first result:
 0 0.1698185 It has also received praise from many astronomers for its scien- tific accuracy and portrayal of theoretical astrophysics
-1 0.07004896 The film had a worldwide gross over $677 million (and $773 mil- lion with subsequent re-releases), making it the tenth-highest grossing film of 2014
+1 0.07004896 The film had a worldwide gross over $677 million (and$773 mil- lion with subsequent re-releases), making it the tenth-highest grossing film of 2014
 2 0.0043994132 Caltech theoretical physicist and 2017 Nobel laureate in Phys- ics[4] Kip Thorne was an executive producer, acted as a scientific consultant, and wrote a tie-in book, The Science of Interstellar
 x??